 The Group monitors capital using the debt-to-equity ratio, which is computed as the total of current and noncurrent liabilities, net of unearned tuition and other school fees, divided by total equity.
 The Group monitors its debt-to-equity ratio to keep it at a level acceptable to the Group, the lender bank, and the STI ESG bondholders.
 The Group's policy is to keep the debt-to-equity ratio at a level not exceeding 1.50:1.00.

-As at September 30, 2023 and 2022, the Group's debt-to-equity ratios are 0.58:1.00 and 0.66:1.00, respectively.
-As at June 30, 2023, the Group's debt-to-equity ratio is 0.62:1.00.
+As at June 30, 2023 and 2022, the Group's debt-to-equity ratios are 0.62:1.00 and 0.70:1.00, respectively.

 Agreements/Commitments and Contingencies/Other Matters